 For a list of Montana economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-Big Sky Economic Development Trust Fund Grant Program: This state-funded grant program provides funds to local or tribal governments that can be used to assist businesses that create new jobs in Montana.
+Big Sky Economic Development Trust Fund Grant Program: Created by the 2005 Montana Legislature, this state funded grant program provides funds to local or tribal governments that can be used to assist businesses creating new jobs.
 This program provides two types of funding:

-- Category I: Can provide grant or loan funding to local or tribal governments that can use funds to assist a business with the purchase of land, building or equipment, lease rate reduction for lease of public or privately owned real property for the direct use of the assisted business, relocations costs incurred in connection with moving the assisted business¹s physical assets to Montana, or employee training.
-Business may apply for up to $5,000 for each eligible new job created; or up to $7,500 for each eligible new job created in a high-poverty county.
+- Job Creation: Grant or loan funding assists a business with the purchase of land, buildings or equipment; lease rate reduction for lease of public or privately owned real property for the direct use of the assisted business; relocation costs incurred in connection with moving the assisted business¹s physical assets to Montana; or employee training.
+Businesses may apply for up to $5,000 for each eligible net new job created or up to $7,500 for each eligible net new job created in a high-poverty county.
 Eligible businesses must meet the definition of a Basic Sector Company, and eligible jobs must meet program requirements for hours worked and pay thresholds.

-- Planning Grants: Local governments may apply for up to $25,000 for a variety of planning and technical assistance activities related to economic or business development including community needs assessments, downtown revitalization studies, feasibility studies, Preliminary Architectural Reports and Preliminary Engineering Reports.
+- Planning Grants: Local governments may apply for up to $25,000 for a variety of planning and technical assistance activities related to economic or business development, including community needs assessments, downtown revitalization studies, feasibility studies, Preliminary Architectural Reports, and Preliminary Engineering Reports.

 - Customized Employee Training: Applications may include requests for assistance with workforce training for new and/or existing employees.
 Requests may be for eligible expenses up to $5,000 per employee, or up to $7,500 for the training of people with disabilities.
 Minimum compensation thresholds must be met for wages and benefits.